stanlymt/retro-paddle-ball/README.md

 No—this is a passion project.
 I love the gaming domain (I wrote DOS games as a teenager), but have no plans to pursue it full-time.
 My main focus remains engineering leadership.

 **Are you returning to an IC/technical role?**
 Not exactly.
-I’m deeply committed to engineering leadership, but staying hands-on sharpens my empathy and leadership judgment.
+I'm deeply committed to engineering leadership, but staying hands-on sharpens my empathy and leadership judgment.
 I enjoy hands-on work, but my passion lies in leading teams, driving results, and developing people.

 **Are you making the source code open?**
 Not right now.
-I’ve poured countless hours into building this project, often late at night or on weekends, balancing it alongside family and professional life.
+I've poured countless hours into building this project, often late at night or on weekends, balancing it alongside family and professional life.

-While I fully believe in the spirit of open source, I’m currently choosing to keep the code closed for a few key reasons:
+While I fully believe in the spirit of open source, I'm currently choosing to keep the code closed for a few key reasons:
 - 🧼 The codebase needs cleanup and refactoring before it represents the kind of quality I want to stand behind publicly.
-- 🔒 I want to avoid misuse or misrepresentation of the code, especially while I’m actively iterating on features.
+- 🔒 I want to avoid misuse or misrepresentation of the code, especially while I'm actively iterating on features.
 - 🧩 Many gameplay elements are still in flux, and publishing the source now could lead to misunderstandings about the design or quality.

-That said, I’m happy to:
+That said, I'm happy to:
 - Answer technical questions
 - Share learnings through future blog posts
-- Possibly open up certain parts of the code later if there’s enough interest and context
+- Possibly open up certain parts of the code later if there's enough interest and context

-For now, I’m prioritizing clarity, completeness, and integrity of the experience—both for players and fellow developers.
+For now, I'm prioritizing clarity, completeness, and integrity of the experience—both for players and fellow developers.

 **Did you use AI to build this?**
 Yes, extensively!
 I used GitHub Copilot for code acceleration, OpenAI for design decisions and problem-solving, AI-powered sound effect generation, and various AI tools for art and visual effects.
 The Power UP Update particularly benefited from AI assistance in balancing game mechanics, creating particle effects, and optimizing audio systems.

 However, AI is not a silver bullet—it accelerates development and provides creative inspiration, but the core game design, strategic decisions, quality standards, and engineering architecture still require deep human thought, experience, and iteration.